-Cinch Home Services, formerly known as TotalProtect Home Warranty, is a home warranty provider with more than 40 years of experience.
+Cinch Home Services, who offers a variety of products including the TotalProtect Home Warranty, is a home warranty provider with more than 40 years of experience.
 Cinch offers coverage for appliances, heating and cooling systems, plumbing, electrical and more.
 Costs start at less than $1 a day.
-Cinch has a six-month guarantee on covered repairs, plus appliance discounts, credit toward air conditioner or water filters and a free leak sensor.
+Cinch has a six-month guarantee on covered repairs.
+Plus, some plans offer appliance discounts, credit toward air conditioner or water filters and a free leak sensor.

 Cinch Home Services offers three home warranty plans at affordable monthly rates.
 Although its service fees are a bit higher, the company has an excellent workmanship guarantee.